Need Sales Funnel Help? Click Here! >>

 • Medium.com articles

-Everything should be designed to drive traffic back to your website, your product listings, and your business.
+Everything should be designed to drive traffic to your website, product listings, and business.

 You're Always "Paying" Something

 I loved search engine optimization back in the day.
 I was good at it, and then Google decided to slap all of our listings.
-Overnight, multiple five-figure a month websites were halted in their tracks, suddenly producing zero revenue.
+Overnight, multiple five-figure-a-month websites were halted, suddenly producing zero revenue.

-I can't be mad though - I let that happen.
-I let Google do that to my business because I wasn't looking anywhere else.
+I can't be mad, though - I let that happen.
+I let Google do that to my business because I wasn't looking elsewhere.
 I had no other traffic generation strategy.
-I was 100% relying on the search engines, and that is where we failed.
+I was 100% relying on the search engines, where we failed.

-So about six years ago, I started getting heavy into paid traffic.
+So, about six years ago, I started getting into paid traffic.

 Facebook Ads Aren't The End All Be All

-Now that Facebook ads have to start to become more saturated, it's harder to do it without content...
-Not impossible, just more difficult.
+Now that Facebook ads have become more saturated, it's harder to do without content...
+It's not impossible, just more difficult.

-Ads are still extremely effective, don't get me wrong.
+Ads are still highly effective, don't get me wrong.
 They're just more effective when paired with a great content marketing strategy.
-That's one of the reasons why I always tell clients to do both, to make sure to have the ads up AND record some video for blog posts.
+That's one of the reasons I always tell clients to do both: to make sure to have the ads up AND record some video for blog posts.

 • Start a podcast talking about things your prospects are interested in.

-• The syndicate that material, the video or the audio, to whatever platforms let you syndicate that content to because that will grow your audience over the long term.
-You won't necessarily be as reliant on paid traffic or search traffic when you have both.
+• Syndicate that material, the video or the audio, to whatever platforms let you syndicate that content to because that will grow your audience over the long term.
+You won't necessarily be as reliant on paid or search traffic when you have both.

 Have A Good Mix Of Marketing

-In promoting a product, you want to make sure that you have a good mix of free organic strategy and a good mix of paid strategy.
+In promoting a product, you want to ensure that you have a good mix of free organic strategy and paid strategy.

-The paid will oftentimes offset the organic in the early days, but you want to make sure to have both so you grow your brand and your following.
-If you don't and Google (or Facebook or LinkedIn or whoever) pulls the rug out from under you, then your business won't be shut down because of it.
+The paid will often offset the organic in the early days, but you want to have both so you grow your brand and your following.
+If you don't and Google (or Facebook, LinkedIn, or whoever) pulls the rug out from under you, then your business won't be shut down.

-Now let’s look at how you can advertise a digital product to customers effectively and create buzz for your business.
+Now, let’s look at how to effectively promote a digital product to customers and create buzz for your business.

 Here are the most creative digital product ideas for marketing and selling online successfully.